t6nislille/BarberShop/README.md

 This website is designed for a modern barbershop, providing an online platform to showcase their services, pricing and booking.
 Customers can view the barbershops services and book an appointment with their preferred barber.

-The website is built using HTML, CSS, JavaScript and is fully responsive, allowing customers to access it from any device.
+The website is built using HTML, CSS, JavaScript, PHP, SQL and is fully responsive, allowing customers to access it from any device.

 ## Getting Started
 ***